Your questions, answered.

 I currently work in another district in New Jersey.
 Can I transfer any of my benefits from that district?

-No. We do not allow sick days from another district to be transferred to Newark Public Schools.
+No. We do not allow sick days from another district to be transferred to Newark Board of Education.

 When am I eligible for tenure?